Skip to main content

 Sambusa

-Triangular pastry parcels filled with meat, vegetables, or pumpkin, cooked in a large tandoor oven.
-A beloved snack available at markets and chaikhanas throughout Tajikistan.
+Triangular pastry parcels filled with meat, vegetables, or pumpkin and baked in a tandoor.
+A go-to snack you'll see at markets and chaikhanas across the country.

 Shirchoy (Milk Tea)